4eyes52/rwv2-tokenomics/README.md

 - **Oracle Integration:**
   A designated oracle address can update the burn rate to maintain optimal tokenomics based on network activity.

-- **$LORDS Integration:**
+- **$LORDS Burn:**
-  Users can burn $LORDS tokens in a 1:1 burn-to-mint mechanism to receive new $RW tokens, linking the performance of both tokens.
+  Users  burn $LORDS tokens in a 1:1 burn-to-mint mechanism to receive new $RW tokens for initial token distribution.

 ## Key Features